Select a service to find out more

 Kalparrin help families of children with disabilities and special needs to carry their load by providing practical information and support, and connecting them with the services that they need.
 They help families connect with other families in similar

-situations through Parent Link, and to take time out through regular respite activities.
-Anyone is welcome to stop by the Drop-in Centre at Perth Children’s Hospital.
+situations through Peer Support Link, and to take time out through regular respite events and activities.
+Anyone is welcome to get involved at Perth Children’s Hospital.
 It’s a comfortable place to wait for appointments, have a coffee, browse brochures, chat with Family Support Officers, or share experiences with other families.

 Telephone: 08 9340 8094 Freecall: 1800 066 413 Fax: 08 9380 6114 Email: email@example.com Website: